-- (4) Performance-based performance stock units will vest following the end of the performance period, December 31, 2022, subject to the achievement of performance goals between the period of January 1, 2020 and December 31, 2022, generally provided the named executive officer is still providing services on the vesting date to us or one of our subsidiaries.
+- (7) Performance-based restricted stock units will vest at the end of the performance period, December 31, 2025, subject to the achievement of performance goals between the period of January 1, 2023 and December 31, 2025, generally provided the named executive officer is still providing services on the vesting date to us or one of our subsidiaries.
 See "Long-Term Equity Based Incentive Awards" above.
-PSUs have been reported assuming target performance. - (5) Time-based restricted stock units will vest in three equal annual installments beginning on January 5, 2022, generally provided that the named executive officer is still providing services on the applicable vesting date to us or one of our subsidiaries. - (6) Performance-based performance stock units will vest following the end of the performance period, December 31, 2023, subject to the achievement of performance goals between the period of January 1, 2021 and December 31, 2023, generally provided the named executive officer is still providing services on the vesting date to us or one of our subsidiaries.
-See "Long-Term Equity Based Incentive Awards" above.
-PSUs have been reported assuming target performance. - (7) Time-based restricted stock units will vest in three equal annual installments beginning on January 5, 2023, generally provided that the named executive officer is still providing services on the applicable vesting date to us or one of our subsidiaries. - (8) Time-based restricted stock units will vest in full on July 1, 2023, generally provided that the named executive officer is still providing services on the vesting date to us or one of our subsidiaries. - (9) Performance-based performance stock units will vest at the end of the performance period, December 31, 2024, subject to the achievement of performance goals between the period of January 1, 2022 and December 31, 2024, generally provided the named executive officer is still providing services on the vesting date to us or one of our subsidiaries.
-See "Long-Term Equity Based Incentive Awards" above.
-PSUs have been reported assuming target performance. - (10) Performance-based restricted shares will vest on achievement of the MOI Target, generally provided the named executive officer is still providing services on the vesting date to us or one of our subsidiaries.
-On March 7, 2023, all outstanding MOI Target vesting restricted shares were cancelled due to the failure of the MOI Target. - (11) On September 28, 2017, the numbers of shares underlying outstanding Class A option awards were adjusted to reflect a stock split of 1 Class A share to 8.8275 common shares. - (12) On September 28, 2017, the option exercise prices of outstanding option awards were adjusted to reflect the corporate reorganization described in note 2.
-On December 14, 2020, our Board authorized a reduction in the per share option exercise prices of outstanding option awards by \$1.80, the amount per share of a special dividend declared by the Board.
-On August 2, 2021, our Board authorized a reduction in the option exercise prices of outstanding option awards by \$3.20, the amount per share of a special dividend declared by the Board. - (13) On September 28, 2017, the numbers of restricted shares granted pursuant to outstanding restricted stock agreements were adjusted.
-The restricted stock awards granted to the named executive officers between April 30, 2015 and January 15, 2017 were adjusted to reflect the conversion of 1 Class B share to 15 common shares. - (14) The Board declared special cash dividends on December 14, 2020 and August 2, 2021.
+PSUs have been reported assuming target performance. - (8) On December 14, 2020, our Board authorized a reduction in the per share option exercise prices of outstanding option awards by \$1.80, the amount per share of a special dividend declared by the Board.
+On August 2, 2021, our Board authorized a reduction in the option exercise prices of outstanding option awards by \$3.20, the amount per share of a special dividend declared by the Board. - (9) The Board declared a special cash dividend on August 2, 2021.
 Pursuant to Section 4.5 of the 2017 Plan, the Board is authorized to make an equitable adjustment to the terms of any outstanding equity awards which might be impacted by changes in the Company's capital structure, including payment of an extraordinary dividend.
 In connection with the special dividend, the Board determined to pay a dividend equivalent equal to the special cash dividend to holders of outstanding equity awards as the underlying shares subject of those awards vest.
-To the extent those dividend equivalent payments are paid to named executive officers, they will be reported as cash compensation in the year they are received. - (15) Fair market value has been determined based on the fair market value per share of our Common Stock of \$8.86, which was the closing price of a share of our Common Stock as of December 31, 2022.
+To the extent those dividend equivalent payments are paid to named executive officers, they will be reported as cash compensation in the year they are received. - (10) Fair market value has been determined based on the fair market value per share of our Common Stock of \$9.77, which was the closing price of a share of our Common Stock as of December 31, 2023.